maykinmedia/open-product/docs/installation/reference/logging.rst

 After setting up the project, you will receive a **DSN**, which is the URL to which exceptions will be sent.

-The created Sentry project can be linked to Open Producten by setting the environment variable ``SENTRY_DSN`` equal to this DSN.
+The created Sentry project can be linked to Open Product by setting the environment variable ``SENTRY_DSN`` equal to this DSN.

 .. _`Sentry`: https://sentry.io/